Scrummy Lane

 It’s so easy!
 I usually make the icing just after the rolls have come out of the oven.

-You only need 2 ingredients – a cup of icing sugar/powdered sugar and a few tablespoons of either juice, milk or water.
-I really like to use orange juice but it’s up to you!
+You only need 2 ingredients – a cup of icing sugar/powdered sugar and a few tablespoons of orange juice.

 Collage of 2 images showing the ingredients for making cinnamon scroll icing - just icing sugar and orange juice - and the finished icing